Blue Sky Beverage Company

 Blue Sky Beverage Company was a beverage company that produced soft drinks and energy drinks.
-It is a wholly owned subsidiary of the Monster Beverage Corporation.
-The company was established in Santa Fe, New Mexico, in 1980, where it remained until it was purchased by Monster (then Hansen Beverage) in 2000.
-Coca-Cola North America took ownership of Blue Sky Sodas, Hansen’s Juice Products, Hansen’s Natural Sodas, Hubert’s Lemonade, Peace Tea and other non-energy drink brands as part of Coke’s partnership with Monster Beverage Corp on Jun 12, 2015.
+The company was established in Santa Fe, New Mexico, in 1980, where it remained until it was purchased by Hansen Beverage Company in 2000.
+It was later acquired by Coca-Cola North America as part of Coke’s partnership with Monster Beverage Corp on Jun 12, 2015.

-Blue Sky Beverage Company now operates out of Corona, California.
-The southwestern look and feel of the artwork on the soda cans is reminiscent of the company's roots in New Mexico.

 Coca Cola ceased production of all products by Blue Sky and Hansen's Natural Sodas in 2021.

 The company offered several beverage lines that promoted a natural lifestyle including organic, all-natural, calorie-free, and tea soda brands.
+The southwestern look and feel of the artwork on the soda cans was reminiscent of the company's roots in New Mexico.
 The original line of all natural sodas was introduced in 1983.
-It also manufactures a line of energy drinks.
-Today the products were available throughout the US and Canada in natural food and grocery store markets.
+It also manufactured a line of energy drinks.
+Its products were available throughout the US and Canada in natural food and grocery store markets.